ioantsep/weather-pipeline/README.md

 # weather-pipeline
 WeatherPipe
-The goal of this project is to provide an analysis tool for the NEXRAD dataset hosted in S3.
-The tool uses MapReduce to do the analysis and can be used of fairly large datasets.
-The tool uses EMR so that it can be easily used by anyone regardless of access to a MapReduce cluster.
-The tool is designed to abstract away setting up Map Reduce, marshaling of the NEXRAD data into usable data structures, and running the job.
+The goal of this project is build a weather data pipeline on Google Cloud Platform that starts with a sensor - (IoT) device, utilizes a message queue to receive and deliver data, leverages a serverless function to move the data to a data warehouse and then create a dashboard that displays the information.

+Build, provision and deploy the project to an Azure WebApp